JKirchartz/jkirchartz.github.com/_drafts/unpublished-bad-recruiter-no.md

 It's a new sort of gatekeeping middleman between you and the next phase of your career.
 These companies, like your employer, all do the same thing: make more money from your work than you do.
 It's a lucrative business, and sometimes they do get paid more than your potential salary just for your placement.
-I don't know about you, but I could really use a hiring bonus of at least 400 times my hourly rate, it works for professional atheletes.
+I don't know about you, but I could really use a hiring bonus of at least 400 times my hourly rate, it works for professional athletes.
 You can be certain their client can pass a credit check, middlemen know to protect their neck.

 Here's a few basic techniques I've seen for hiring the top tech talent: